 Welcome to Latino Stories, devoted to providing credible resources for the study of Latino Latinx literature, books, authors and culture since 2006.
 Remember to follow our Latino Stories YouTube channel, Facebook, and Instagram.

-NEW!!
-BREAKING!
-See who made this year’s list of talented debut authors.
+See who made the 2023 list of talented debut authors.
 We were the first to give you a top 10 list!

 Silvia Moreno Garcia’s “seventh novel is a masterful historical noir story that delivers mystery, romance, and plenty of vintage tunes.”